joeldorosarioo/move.it-platform/README.md

 Move.it is a project that combines the pomodoro technique with some challenges for the well-being of those who spend many hours using the computer.

-The goal is to create an application where you can find private tutors and connect with them.

 ## Technologies

 This project was developed with the following technologies: